gitlabhq/gitlabhq/doc/ci/docker/using_docker_build.md

 ## Runner Configuration

 There are three methods to enable the use of `docker build` and `docker run` during jobs; each with their own tradeoffs.

+An alternative to using `docker build` is to [use kaniko](using_kaniko.md).
+This avoids having to execute Runner in privileged mode.

+TIP: **Tip:**
+To see how Docker and Runner are configured for shared Runners on GitLab.com, see [GitLab.com Shared Runners](../../user/gitlab_com/index.md#shared-runners).

 ### Use shell executor